-- 2.1.1.1 Senior management shall prepare and implement a policy statement that outlines as a minimum the: Senior site management shall prepare and implement a policy statement that outlines as a minimum the: - The site's commitment to supply safe food; - ii.
+- 2.1.1.1 The owner/senior site manager shall prepare and implement a policy statement that outlines as a minimum the: - i.
+The site's commitment to supply safe food; - ii.
 Methods used to comply with its customer and regulatory requirements and continually improve its food safety management system; and - iii.
 The site's commitment to establish and review food safety objectives. - 2.1.1.2 The policy statement shall be: - i.
 Signed by senior site management; - ii.
 Made available in language understood by all staff; and - iii.
 Displayed in a prominent position and effectively communicated to all staff.

 Commitment to a policy by senior management is a visible sign of leadership - the creation of a "culture of food safety" within the site.
-The policy statement provides a focus on what the site aspires to and is working to achieve in terms of food safety.
+The policy statement provides a focus on what the site aspires to and is working to achieve in terms of food safety and quality.

-"Senior" means the person who has operational control within the supplier's site.
-It is considered to be the senior person on site.
-Some larger sites may be influenced by a Board of Directors or senior management team based at Head Office.
-However as considered in the SQF Code, it is the site senior management that is referred to, and the person who must sign the policy.
+"Senior" means the person who has operational control at the site being certified.
+It is considered to be the owner or senior person on farm.
+Some larger corporate farms may be influenced senior management team based at Head Office.
+However as considered in the SQF Code, it is the site owner/senior management that is referred to, and the person who must sign the policy.

-Senior management must sign the document as an indication of their commitment to implement it.
+He owner/senior manager must sign the document as an indication of their commitment to implement it.
 The policy statement sets out the objectives of the site's SQF System, and provides the framework for achieving objectives at an operational level.
 Objectives must be written in a way that every employee at the site can contribute toward achieving them.